Mitobyte/greetup/README.md

 # Greetup
-This project is meant to be a starter for aggregating various
+This project is meant to be a starter for aggregating various event platforms.

+This data can then be used to generate a static site with a calendar, and local event listings.

 ## How it works: